aploetz/live-coding-exercise/README.md

 Let's build a quick model to host data on Nerd Holidays.

-*** Open CQL Console on Astra OR use the new [Astra CLI](https://www.datastax.com/blog/introducing-cassandra-astra-cli)
+### Open CQL Console on Astra OR use the new [Astra CLI](https://www.datastax.com/blog/introducing-cassandra-astra-cli)

 ```sql
 use live_coding;
 ```

+Copy/paste the DDL.

 ### Table Schema
 ```sql